 The Renaissance series delivers a much broader frequency range than traditional basses.
 Models include a four-string 34″ scale and a five-string and six-string 35″ scale with fretted or fretless fingerboards.
 Thomastik-Infeld Acousticore or Jazz Flatwound strings deliver melodic, punchy tones right down to a thunderous low B. All in a bass weighing in at less than 5.5 pounds!

 Constructed like true acoustic instruments, with bent sides and a braced tone wood top and back, the Renaissance series truly represents the best way to achieve acoustic tone plugged in.

-The construction feature that sets our instruments apart is the Western Red Cedar center block that prevents feedback and yet provides an acoustically live foundation for the D-TAR Wavelength preamp and Turner Timberline pickup system.
+The construction feature that sets our instruments apart is the Western Red Cedar center block that prevents feedback and yet provides an acoustically live foundation for the Eclipse preamp and pickup system.

 The Renaissance RB4, RB5 and RB6 basses feature a graphite-reinforced maple neck, graphite string saddle and integrated dingus strap-button extender for enhanced balance.
 Low-tension strings designed for piezoelectric pickups produce an upright-like tone.
 Fretless options and a “Deuce” model are also available.